Hiking to Mt Conness, Yosemite

 The third route (described below) is also spectacular and a bit shorter.
 This is mostly a cross-country hike from Tioga Lake to Mt Conness via a number of lakes.

-The trailhead is on the northern side of Tioga Lake, which is located a few minutes east of Tioga Pass (the toll entrance station) at an altitude of about 3,000m.
+One trailhead is on the northern side of Tioga Lake, which is located a few minutes east of Tioga Pass (the toll entrance station) at an altitude of about 3,000m.
+Another trailhead is at the campground located just north of the junction with the road that goes north to Saddlebag Lake.

-The trail leads to Bennetville (and old mining town, but there is only one mine with some equipment left).
+Both trails lead to Bennetville, and old mining town.
+The trail from Junction Campground is shorter and goes through the two remaining cabins.
+The trail from the north end of Tioga Lake is longer and goes through the mines, with some equipment left.
 After two unnamed lakes (Bennetville 1 and 2), one reaches Shell Lake.
 At the fourth lake there is a sign announcing the beginning of the Hall Research Area.
 The next lake is Fantail Lake.
 You proceed up the obvious gulch in a general northwestern direction.
-If you left early in the morning, you are basically following your shadow.
-Fantail Lake is where the trail ends.
+Fantail Lake is where the trail ends, although you may still find cairns marking the easiest route.
+(On the way down note that most cairns will take you to the Carnegie Institute Experimental Station, too far to the east).

 (Click to enlarge)